russnida-repo/Guide-to-Large-Multimodal-Models/Core-Guide/Guide_v1.1.md

+# Guide to Using Large Multimodal Models
+### Version 1.1 — November 2025
+---

+A structured guide to using Large Multimodal Models responsibly and effectively, including technical supplements and governance frameworks.

 **Purpose and Scope**
 This core guide provides the essential foundation for using Large Multimodal Models (LMMs) reliably and responsibly.
 It establishes the